 Press well to achieve that neat look.
 I love to use my DIY sleeve roll - it makes pressing bags and pouches a piece of cake, every single time!
 You can use my FREE TEMPLATE to make one for yourself.

-Bonus tips For sewing baskets
+Bonus Tips for sewing baskets

-When using non-fusible interfacing, you'll need to cut the interfacing the same size as fabric - and not smaller, as the instructions above suggest.
-I usually use a zigzag stitch to baste it to the fabric and only later, once the item has been sewn together, I'd trim some of it from the seam allowance to reduce bulk.
+I usually use a zigzag stitch to baste it to the fabric.
+Later, after sewing the item together, I trim some from the seam allowance to reduce bulk.
 I used batting to make the large basket:

 Remember: the stiffer the interfacing, the stronger the basket.
 You (almost) never want a slouchy basket!